 Errera-Solomon’s students have been accepted to numerous prestigious musical theater and music programs around the country, including but not limited to Berklee College of Music, The Boston Conservatory, Elon University, Roosevelt University, New York University, University of the Arts, Marymount Manhattan College, and The American Musical and Dramatic Academy (AMDA).
-Current students and alumni are actively performing with regional theater companies and at prominent music venues.
+Current students and alumni are actively performing with Broadway, off-Broadway, and regional theater companies, national tours, and at prominent music venues.

 As a soprano, Errera-Solomon has performed throughout the country with groups such as Orange County Opera, South Orange County Chamber Orchestra, Metro Stage West, the Chance Theater, the Zeltsman Marimba Festival, and Cohasset Dramatic Club.
 Past highlights include Rosina in Il Barbiere di Siviglia, Olympia in Les Contes D’Hoffman, Emmie in Albert Herring, Frasquita in Carmen, Musetta in La Bohéme, Gianetta in the Gondoliers, Gabrielle in La Vie Parisienne, Maria in West Side Story, Wicked Witch in Shrek the Musical, and Cunegonde in Candide.